XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 ## Week 4

 * What tasks I worked on:

+	* Clean up remaining bugs in the game.

 * What I plan to work on next:

+	* Finish class diagram.

 * What tasks are blocked waiting on another team member:

+	* N/A

 * XP Core Value I keep:

+	* Communication and Simplicity.